Notice to industry – The importance of accurate use of Product of Canada, Made in Canada and other origin claims

 Canada's food industry plays a critical role during this time.
 Consider using the voluntary "Product of Canada" or "Made in Canada" claims on food labels to make it easy for consumers to spot products with Canadian input.

-Ensure Canadian origin claims are used in compliance with Canada's food laws
+Ensure origin claims are used in compliance with Canada's food laws

-We have seen an increase in complaints related to origin claims on food labels or in advertisements, including some related to "Product of Canada" and "Made in Canada".
+We have seen an increase in complaints related to origin claims on bulk produce, on food labels and in advertisements, including some related to "Product of Canada" and "Made in Canada".

 This is a reminder that making false or misleading claims about a food's origin is against Canada's food laws and can damage consumer confidence.
 The CFIA is reinforcing its commitment to a transparent and trustworthy market and will take the appropriate enforcement action to protect Canadians from misleading claims if non-compliance is found.